polluxau/linuxnext-wallpapers/README.md

-This is some of my wallpapers that a decent amount of people contiune to ask in the youtube comments on linuxnext, so here they are :)
+This is some of my wallpapers that a decent amount of people continue to ask in the youtube comments on linuxnext, so here they are :)

 i do not own or create these wallpapers